TheOdinProject/curriculum/ruby/automated_testing/test_driven_development.md

 So far you’ve been learning how to test code that you’ve written, but there’s a popular development process that flips that concept on its head.
 Rather than writing code, manually testing it until you get it working, then writing a test to make sure it stays working; you can write the test **before** the code, so that you don’t have to waste *any* time manually testing.
 Test Driven Development is the name of this inverted development process.

-### Learning Outcomes
+### Lesson overview

-Look through these now and use them to guide your learning.
-By the end of this lesson, expect to:
+This section contains a general overview of topics that you will learn in this lesson.

-- Learn what Test Driven Development is
+- Learn what Test Driven Development is.
-- Learn the advantages of Test Driven Development
+- Learn the advantages of Test Driven Development.
-- Learn how to write code TDD style
+- Learn how to write code TDD style.

 ### What is TDD, and why do it?